FastyBird/zigbee2mqtt-connector/docs/Home.md

 ## Using Connector

 The connector is ready to be used as is.
-Has configured all services in application container and there is no need to develop some other services od bridges.
+Has configured all services in application container and there is no need to develop some other services or bridges.

 > [!TIP]
 Find fundamental details regarding the installation and configuration of this connector on the [Configuration](Configuration) page.